directwebremoting/docdwr/readme.txt

   - Ensure that all inbound links point to the new location
   - In the header of the moved document, add a line that points to the old location This enables us to create an Apache config file that prevents needless 404s
-- All pages should have an HTML5 doctype: <!DOCTYPE html>
-- All pages should be stored with a .html file extension
-- All elements/attributes should be lower case and should be valid html5
-- In addition to normal html5 rules, the documents should be well-formed XML (although they should not include an XML declaration <?xml version="1.0"... and they do not need to be valid beyond the html5 rules) This may help us process the documents using XSL or similar in the future
-- All directories must contain an index.html file that links to all of the HTML files within that directory (unless the files are supposed to be hidden)
-- All images must be stored in the dwr/images directory
-- Page titles should be succinct particularly in index.html files, because they are used in the breadcrumbs and menu structure

 Templating Process